christian-carnate/personal-blog/_posts/2023-12-30-Passing-the-CompTIA-Trifecta.md

 title: How to Pass the CompTIA A+, Network+, and Security+
 date: 2023-12-30 00:32:30 -1000
 categories: [Certifications, CompTIA]
-tags: [certifications, CompTIA]
+tags: [certifications]
+description: The CompTIA A+, Network+, and Security+ are the most popular entry-level IT certifications in the world.
+Read this article to learn more about them.
+image: /assets/img/article_prev/CompTIA_trifecta.png
 ---

 Ever since I obtained my CompTIA A+, Network+, and Security+ certifications, I have been continuously hounded by my friends and classmates about how to prepare for these certifications.
 Hopefully, this article will assist you in passing the associated exam(s) on your very first attempt.

 ## General Tips and Tricks

-Without going into much details, for the A+, Network+, and Security+ exams, you will have **90 minutes** to answer **up to 90 questions** that are selected randomly, valued differently based on a variety of factors, but never change throughout the exam.
+Without going into much detail, for the A+, Network+, and Security+ exams, you will have **90 minutes** to answer **up to 90 questions** that are selected randomly, valued differently based on a variety of factors, but never change throughout the exam.
 There are three question types you will receive on these exams.
 - **Multiple-choice questions (MCQs):** These questions ask you to choose 1 answer out of 4 possible answer choices.
 - **Multiple-select questions (MSQs):** These questions ask you to choose 2-3 answers out of 5-7 possible answer choices.
 - **Performance-based questions (PBQs):** These questions include fill-in-the-blanks, completion, drag-and-drops, matching, dropdowns, command-line interface/terminal, and basically any question format that is not an MCQ or MSQ.
 You will receive 2-6 of these at the beginning of your exam.